lucianonooijen/Personal-Website/content/recruiters.md

 Currently I have an hourly rate of €130.
 This hourly rate includes travel and accommodation costs, and excludes sales tax.

-I live in Delfgauw, and am open for projects with a maximum travel time of 20 minutes by car.
+I live in Delfgauw (Netherlands), and am open for projects with a maximum travel time of 20 minutes by car.

 _My preference is for a project with an initial duration of 3-6 months, with extension in consultation_.

 #### Techniques

-*In order to deliver the highest possible value by delivering a high quality solution, it is important to me that [<b>my working method</b>](/expertise#working method) can be implemented in projects.*
+*In order to deliver the highest possible value by delivering a high quality solution, it is important to me that <b>[my working method](/expertise#working-method)</b> can be implemented in projects.*

 My preference is for projects where I work closely with the CTO/CIO of a company, lead developers and/or software architects, or where I fulfill one of these roles.